| Version: | 0.2.1 |

 J(B) = \lambda \|B\|_*= \lambda \sum_{i=1}^{min(p, d)} \sigma_i(B),

-are the singular values of the parameter matrix B
+where \sigma_i(B) are the singular values of the parameter matrix B.

 Value

-the maxmum tuning parameter such that the estimated coefficients are not all zero.
-This value is returned only when the tuning parameterlambda
+- maxlambdathe maxmum tuning parameter such that the estimated coefficients are not all zero.
+This value is returned only when the tuning parameter- lambdagiven to the function is large enough such that all the parameter estimates are zero; otherwise,- maxlambdais not computed.

-the data used to fit the model: a list of the predictor matrix and the response matrix.penalty
+- datathe data used to fit the model: a list of the predictor matrix and the response matrix.

 Author(s)